justinkropp/jstnkrpp/_posts/2020-08-18-joe-stewart.md

 <p>That’s very nice of you to say.
 I’m most proud of some very, very basic things:
 I think the work we’re doing is good, and I believe in it.
 I like where I work, and I think my co-workers do too.</p>

 <p>Maybe it seems too simple, but the goal of this project was really just to make good work, and make it with people we like in an environment we like.
 That was really it.
-The name “Work &amp; Co” is just that - the two things that matter.
+The name “Work & Co” is just that - the two things that matter.
 The work you make and the company you keep.</p>

 <p>It feels nice.
 I really do feel proud of the company.
 I guess I’ve never thought about that, but ya - I’m just proud that the idea worked and we’re all really happy.
 It’s silly to say – but – I love that.
-The partners at Work &amp; Co and I all feel good about what we’ve been able to do so far and how good it feels to stick to your guns and go for it and have it work.</p>
+The partners at Work & Co and I all feel good about what we’ve been able to do so far and how good it feels to stick to your guns and go for it and have it work.</p>

 <p>I will also have to say I’m very proud of the integrity we have shown as a company to only work on the things we really care about.
 We really love digital product design and think it’s important (and fun to work on).
 That’s all we do – just focus on digital product design.
 At times, it can be hard to say no to some opportunities that come your way that could grow our business, or whatever – but – in the end I’m really proud that we all simply agree upon what’s important to us, and that really is those two simple things.
 Work.
 Company.
 I really love that.</p>

 <p><strong>Conversely, is there something you can now say you would have done differently?</strong></p>

-<p>I think one thing that was a little hard in the beginning was that from day 1, Work &amp; Co was on two coasts.
+<p>I think one thing that was a little hard in the beginning was that from day 1, Work & Co was on two coasts.
 I was on the west coast, and everyone else was on the east coast.
 I really (selfishly) wanted to move back to the west coast.
 I have two little boys, and it’s hard to do that in Brooklyn, so I moved to Portland right when the company started.
 This probably made things much harder than they needed to be… and I think I owe the NY guys a few beers over it, but – it’s all worked out.
 We now have about 80 people in New York, 20 in Portland, and another 20 in Rio.
 It worked out in the end, but it was a bit of a learning experience in terms of starting a company across multiple offices from day one.</p>

-<p><strong>Work &amp; Co only makes digital products and services, yet the philosophy seems to give a pretty distinct nod to traditional principles of graphic design: type, form, play, wit.
+<p><strong>Work & Co only makes digital products and services, yet the philosophy seems to give a pretty distinct nod to traditional principles of graphic design: type, form, play, wit.
 How important is it that these critical elements of our discipline remain elevated in the work you produce?</strong></p>

 <p>I’m glad you brought this up.
 So – all of us working in digital right now are the first generation of digital designers.
 We’re making the rules as we go.
 There are no greats to look up to or masters to study.
 It’s very hard to find inspiration in digital design, considering there isn’t much history there.</p>

-<p>At Work &amp; Co, all of us really go to the past - to other mediums to try to see how those before us solved problems.
+<p>At Work & Co, all of us really go to the past - to other mediums to try to see how those before us solved problems.
 You bring up traditional graphic design in your question, and that’s a big one for us.
 There is so much to learn from what happened in print before our time to solve the same problems we face today.
 For example - today we have to design a website with 10 stories above the fold.
 Well, guess what - they literally had to do that too when designing newspapers, so - go study that.
 You’ll find your answer.
 Digital design is 99% type and grid.
 If you can nail type and grid, you’re gold.
 So, we study the masters of type and grid religiously, and all of them worked in more traditional media.</p>

 <p>We’re also very very inspired by industrial design.
 Our job is to make tools… digital tools, but – it does the same thing.
 If we do our job very well, you will like using that tool.
 This is most often experienced in industrial design.
 Having a favorite knife because you love the way it feels, or the thought that went into it.
 Using certain pencils because they fit the best in your hand.
 Enjoying pressing the button on your coffee grinder… that’s a weird thing to like, but we all have these little things in life that we love to use.
 These things are what we strive for.</p>